8nt0n/Bl8ck0ut/README.md

 ---

 ## 🧭 Ethics & Responsibility
-This project aligns with the principles of ethical hacking, responsible disclosure, and STEM education.
-It should only be used in settings where:
+This project aligns with the principles of responsible cybersecurity research, ethical STEM practices, and responsible disclosure.
 You have explicit permission to operate and test the hardware

 No other devices, networks, or people are affected